darcys22/blockchain_ledger/readme.md

 tools.rb also includes a reporter for TB and GL Listing

 TODO
-Make a separate protocol that works
+Tools make a big file of transactions, test all the new things with bigger files.
+Make the current generator better and document it cause you keep forgetting
-Tools make a big file of transactions download GL listing from QB Online and convert into this actually figure out how to save on blockchain
+Make a separate protocol that works (Employees?) download GL listing from QB Online and convert into this actually figure out how to save on blockchain